lawrencefoley/evergy/README.md

     'isPartial': False
 }
 ```

+## Home Assistant Integration
+There isn't currently an Home Assistant integration that uses this library.
+Checkout [this thread to see how others have used it in Home Assistant](https://github.com/lawrencefoley/evergy/issues/8#issuecomment-902181182).
+If you want to use this in a HA integration, please do and I'll link it here!

 ## Related Projects
 - [KC Water](https://github.com/patrickjmcd/kcwater): A similar project developed by [Patrick McDonagh](https://github.com/patrickjmcd).
 Check it out!